Getting Started

 • Preamp flags: 48V phantom power, PAD, low cut, phase invert, mic/line switching

-• Monitor volume, mute, dim, mono
+• Monitor volume, mute, dim, mono, talkback

 • ALSA integration with 50+ mixer controls